karimarous/Getting_started_with_Terraform_and_AWS_FR/lab21/README.md

 ```

-1.17 Create a file named main.tf and copy the following code
+1.17 In the root directory, create a file named main.tf and copy the following code
 ```
 resource "aws_security_group" "ssh" {
   name_prefix = "test security"